 Far Hills, NJ

-The extensive gardens of the Hay Honey Farm lie nestled between rolling hills along the North Branch of the Raritan River.
-The transition from cattle farm to garden began in 1989, and while Black Angus cattle still graze the nearby hayfields, honeybees have become the only ‘livestock’ allowed within the gates.
-Over the years, a wide variety of plant material, including hundreds of trees and shrubs, has been carefully added to the landscape in a naturalistic manner, with a respect for the history and topography of the site, and consistent with the broader surrounding atmosphere of Pleasant Valley.
-The plant collections reflect the diverse interests of the owners and the resident horticulturists, and show the results of a long term vision and dedicated horticultural attention to plant care.
-Garden areas created near the homes include a dwarf conifer/spring bulb garden, a large walled perennial border, hosta gardens, a native meadow, and a large kitchen garden.
+Since 1989, the extensive gardens of The Hay Honey Farm have been carefully added to the landscape in a naturalistic manner, with a respect for the history and topography of the site, and consistent with the broader surrounding atmosphere of Pleasant Valley.
+The plant collections reflect the diverse interests of the owners and the resident horticulturists, and are set within a dwarf conifer/spring bulb garden, a walled perennial border, hosta gardens, meadow, hayfields, a kitchen garden, a woodland garden of rhododendron and companion wildflowers, and a mostly native wild garden, home to a growing assortment of songbirds.

 Directions: From I-95/New Jersey Turnpike, take I-78 West.
 Then take I-287 North to Exit 22B (or Exit 22 if coming from north).
 Stay on Route 206 North.
 At fourth traffic light, turn right onto Holland Avenue.
 At end, turn left onto Peapack Road.
 Turn right onto Willow Avenue.
 Go 1 mile and turn left onto Branch Road.
 At 0.7 mile, cross the green steel bridge onto a private gravel road.
 Follow signs to park at The Hay Honey Farm.